UnrealDirective/UDCore/README.md

 This plugin was started by [Dylan "Tezenari" Amos](https://dylanamos.com) as part of the [Unreal Directive](https://unrealdirective.com) initiative to empower Unreal Engine developers with knowledge and tools to better allow them to build amazing things.

 UDCore's philosophy revolves around the following --
-- **Best Practices** - All functionality built into UDCore should be efficient in execution, easy-to-read, and follow best development practices to allow developers to easily learn from, copy or extended.
+- **Adherence to Best Practices** - Every feature in UDCore is designed to be efficient, easy to read, and aligned with best development practices, making it simple for developers to learn from, replicate, or extend.
-- **Workflow Efficiency** - Each function and tool added to UDCore is designed to improve the speed and efficiency of development workflows.
-This involves exposing hidden functionality from the Unreal Engine editor, adding new functionality, or simplifying existing functionality.
+- **Enhancing Workflow Efficiency** - UDCore is built to streamline development by exposing hidden Unreal Engine editor features, introducing new functionality, and simplifying existing tools to boost productivity.
-- **Universal** - UDCore functionality should primarily be established use C++ and be exposed to Blueprints & Python.
+- **Universal Compatibility** - UDCore's core functionality is primarily developed in C++, ensuring it is accessible and usable across C++, Blueprints and Python, making it versatile for any project.

 This plugin will be updated sporadically with new functionality.